thoregraepel/thoregraepel.github.io/_portfolio/Wikigraph.md

 ---
-title: "Building a Transfer Graph for the evalution of pages in Wikipedia - University Project"
+title: "Transfer Graph of Wiki pages - University Project"
 excerpt: "The goal in this individual project is to develop a scalable program that process the history of Wikipedia pages and generate a temporal similarity graph.
 The program reads a configuration file at the beginning to set the values of the different parameters that are required, like for example the threshold $th_{sim}$ (similarity of the pages).
 Since it was difficult to extract all the topics from Wikipedia (my computer would break), I have chosen to go for the pages and version history of the category "Business Intelligence"."
 collection: portfolio
 ---